 The question many parents want answered is how their daughter or son got involved with drugs in the first place.
 The answer is somewhat simple though the subject is complex; most kids of the age of 12 or 13 are entering a stage in development where they are compelled to express their independence, their self-determinism and find where they fit into this immense civilization.
 Many find this period very trying, and even when mom and dad try to help they find it difficult to understand the child’s behavior and attitude.
 This searching and confusing stage of life is when the child is at their most vulnerable.
 Too much advice and direction will send them off with dispersal of attention, too much discipline will simply bottle up the will to express and may simply explode.
 When no real solution is available, the child will seek out some form of relief.
 Drugs and alcohol tend to take the edge off stressful situations, ask any adult.

 With the initial release of all the pressure the child will tend to use the drug or alcohol as the only means to overcome the hard times in life at this early age.
 In other cases the family itself is the reason for child addiction, dad is an addict or mom is an alcoholic.
 In any of the scenarios above drugs and alcohol will damage a child’s chance at a successful future.

-Any child suffering from some form of addiction to illicit drugs, or prescription drugs including alcohol, the parents should consult a professional substance abuse counselor that is also a professional in juvenile behaviour.
+Any child suffering from some form of addiction to illicit drugs, prescription drugs or alcohol, the parents should consult a professional substance abuse counselor that is also a professional in juvenile behaviour.
 Try to discourage treatments that simply adds more drugs to the child who is only attempting to understand where his or her place is in this world.
 Find treatment counselors that are caring, understanding, and above all willing to let the child express himself or herself without the use of some pharmaceutical agent.
 Finally the best treatment is prevention, talk to your kids about the harmful effects of drugs and alcohol before they get introduced.